sous-chefs/docker/documentation/docker_container.md

 - `env_file` - Read environment variables from a file and set in the container.
 Accepts an Array or String to the file location. lazy evaluator must be set if the file passed is created by Chef.
 - `extra_hosts` - An array of hosts to add to the container's `/etc/hosts` in the form `['host_a:10.9.8.7', 'host_b:10.9.8.6']`
 - `force` - A boolean to use in container operations that support a `force` option.
 Defaults to `false`
+- `gpus` - GPU devices to add to the container.
+Use 'all' to pass all GPUs to the container.
+- `gpu_driver` - GPU driver to use for container.
+Defaults to 'nvidia'.
 - `health_check` - A hash containing the health check options - [healthcheck reference](https://docs.docker.com/engine/reference/run/#healthcheck)
 - `host` - A string containing the host the API should communicate with.
 Defaults to ENV['DOCKER_HOST'] if set
 - `host_name` - The hostname for the container.